This post may contain affiliate links. Read the full disclosure

 What makes it a great stop for teens is that there are plenty of “look-a-like” goods that will likely be on their shopping list.

-The centre also houses a multi-screen cinema, karaoke and an arcade gaming zone, making it a one-stop destination.
 There is a large food court on level 7.
 Remember to hone your bargaining skills before you venture here, because haggling is part of the thrill when you hit the market stalls on level 3.

 Jodds Fair Night Market